History Teachers' Association of Victoria: History

-1980s

 With a new identity as the HTAV, during the 1980s the association continued to evolve towards its current form.
 Perhaps the most enduring legacy was the 1986 acquisition of a permanent address for the organisation, 'The Bakery' at 402 Smith St, Collingwood.
-This premise has remained the association's home for nearly twenty years and would be barely recognisable by those who knew it then.
-Somewhat dishevelled, it was transformed in 2003 to include carpets, air-conditioning and retail outlets below.

 From around the mid-1980s, with Tim Gurry in the role of the executive officer, the association expanded its repertoire of activities.
-While continuing to conduct professional development and publishing Agora the activities of the association expanded to the point that in the early 1990s, under the supervision of Bob Lewis, the publication of teaching resources and education kits constituted nearly half of the association's income in any one year.
+The publication of teaching resources and education kits constituted nearly half of the association's income in any one year.